CityScope/CityMatrix_Sim_AI/analysis/NOTES.md

 ## 1. AI Move Choice

-*Note: We are using data from [this archive on Dropbox](https://www.dropbox.com/home/CityMatrixSim_Data/citymatrix%20user%20test%20log/Server%20Data/Archive?preview=CityMatrix_log_170622_pre-test_001-002.zip) for this section.*

 Here are the types of moves the AI is suggesting.

 - **DENSITY CHANGE**: 52.03 %